 - (a) Walls over 3' in height shall be at least 50% transparent.
-This provision is not applicable to equipment, dumpster and other similar service/operations equipment screening. (b) All retention and detention facilities shall either be sloped as to not require fencing or, be bulkheaded (or similar) and include - (b) All retention and detention facilities shall either be sloped as to not require fencing or, be bulkheaded (or similar) and include a stylistic fencing and incorporated in to the design of the site. - (c) Chain-link fencing is prohibited.
+This provision is not applicable to equipment, dumpster and other similar service/operations equipment screening. - (b) All retention and detention facilities shall either be sloped as to not require fencing or, be bulkheaded (or similar) and include a stylistic fencing and incorporated in to the design of the site. - (c) Chain-link fencing is prohibited.